 Introduction to Music

 Emphasizing informed and perceptive listening, this course introduces students to the elements of music: melody, rhythm, harmony, texture, color, and form.
 In addition, students explore repertoire and musical styles representing a variety of cultures and their historical, social and political contexts.
-Fall.
-Group: IV.
+Group: IV; Arts Literature Thematic Area Course

 Music in Live Performance

 Students will prepare for and attend seven concerts in the Boston area, each representing different styles and forms of music from classical, musical theater, world and jazz repertories.
 Class time is devoted to the acquisition of background information about various types of music, preparation for concerts, and discussion of past performances.
 Minimal ticket and transportation fee.
 Spring.
 Group: IV.

 Students learn the fundamentals of good singing, from breathing and posture to the basics of sight-reading.
 The class will prepare and perform appropriate ensemble works ranging from classical and folk, to gospel and popular styles.
 Fall.
 Group: IV.**

 This is a continuation of MU 141 Singing I. Spring.
 Prerequisite: MU 141 or permission of the instructor.
 Group: IV.**